 Lawrence Simonson is a wingtips-wearing, cargo bike-riding, rad dad from Columbia, Missouri.
 He grew up as a military brat in small towns all over, but dreamed of one day living in a big city and riding his bike to work.
 His first job out of college required a 40-minute drive that was a drain on his finances and his quality of life.
 He quit.
 This experience focused his attention on how transportation options affect our opportunities, and how many people are ignored and held back when having to own and drive a car is the only option.
 He felt compelled to do something.
 He took a temporary position with Local Motion and now years later he is Chief Executive Officer, advocating for walking, biking, and transit solutions to meet people’s everyday transportation needs.
 And he’s living his dream of riding bikes to school and work with his kids.
 Lawrence believes that when a transportation system serves the needs of the most vulnerable people in a community, it works best for everyone.

 Rikki Ascani is a runner and outdoor adventurer originally from Ironton, Pennsylvania.
 She discovered her lifelong passion for the environment and social change while studying fish and wildlife conservation at Virginia Tech.
-After her partner Emily’s PhD program brought them both to Columbia, Rikki wanted to walk a path that more directly connected her with the people and environments she hoped to serve and preserve.
-She joined Local Motion as Community Engagement Coordinator, where she’s excited to work on the ground in the community, out from behind her desk, to see and shape how change takes hold over time.
+After her partner’s PhD program brought them both to Columbia, Rikki wanted to walk a path that more directly connected her with the people and environments she hoped to serve and preserve.
+She now works as Local Motion's Community Engagement Director where she’s excited to work on the ground in the community, out from behind her desk, to see and shape how change takes hold over time.
 Rikki wants to build deep and lasting connections to our community and environment.
 You might also run into her exercising her activism muscles with Peaceworks.
 Rikki loves to garden and is in the process of transforming the Local Motion office into an indoor rainforest.